Many women with Endometriosis suffer from recurrent cysts on their ovaries. But why? And what exactly is a cyst?

 Endometriosis & Cysts

-60% of women with Endometriosis also suffer from ovarian cysts.
+60% of patients with Endometriosis also suffer from ovarian cysts.
 The link remains a mystery; however, may have something to do with ovary trying to contain the foreign object (or the Endo implant), causing a cyst to develop in or on the ovary.
-Women with Endometriosis often develop Chocolate cysts (aka Endometriomas), which get their name from their dark brown appearance: the endometriosis fluid and gunk trapped within the walls of the cyst.
+Patients with Endometriosis often develop Chocolate cysts (aka Endometriomas), which get their name from their dark brown appearance: the endometriosis fluid and gunk trapped within the walls of the cyst.
 These cysts may rupture on their own, or continue to grow and may restrict the functions of the ovaries or Fallopian tubes.
 Oftentimes endometriomas beyond a certain size require surgery to remove them.

 Think you may have a cyst, PCOS, or endometriomas?
 Talk to your physician…

 A history of Texas and Texans, by Frank White Johnson